 Directors must have made at least one previous work that indicates a distinctive directorial vision.
 Those eligible to apply will have at least one directing credit on any of the following:

-- A screen-based work, including a drama broadcast on TV or online, music video, commercials, documentaries, a self-funded short film or web series, student film or artists’ moving image
+- A screen-based work, including a drama broadcast on TV or online, music video, commercials, documentary, a self-funded short film or web series, student film or artists’ moving image

-- A professionally produced theatre or radio play, which may be demonstrable by positive reviews or a professional recommendation
+- A professionally produced theatre or radio play or stand-up comedy show, which has received positive attention, demonstrable by reviews or professional recommendation

 - A no-budget or micro-budget feature film, funded without film industry support and which has not received theatrical distribution in the UK

-- New directors may have a substantial track record in another visual or performance-based craft, e.g. cinematography, photography, art direction, acting.
-If you are unsure of your eligibility, please contact the Short Circuit team before applying.
+- A substantial track record in another visual or performance-based craft, e.g. cinematography, editing, art direction, photography, acting

 Writer/Directors i.e. those who intend to write and direct their project must satisfy the eligibility criteria for both Director and Writer as outlined above.